cockroachdb/docs/v21.2/changefeed-examples.md

 {% include {{ page.version.version }}/cdc/create-core-changefeed-avro.md %}

-For further information on core changefeeds, see [`EXPERIMENTAL CHANGEFEED FOR`](changefeed-for.html).
+For further information on Core changefeeds, see [`EXPERIMENTAL CHANGEFEED FOR`](changefeed-for.html).

 </section>